himanshudash132/parking-space-counter-master-1/README.md

 ## data

-You can download the data and model I used in this tutorial [here](https://drive.google.com/drive/folders/1CjEFWihRqTLNUnYRwHXxGAVwSXF2k8QC?usp=sharing).
+You can download the data and model I used in this [here](https://drive.google.com/drive/folders/1CjEFWihRqTLNUnYRwHXxGAVwSXF2k8QC?usp=sharing).